mindaiworks/.github/profile/README.md

 We believe that true AGI does not merely rely on the expansion of the parameter size of large language models (LLMs), but rather requires the establishment of a comprehensive intelligent framework that can integrate knowledge, understand the world, conduct reasoning, continuously learn, and engage in autonomous thinking. <br>
 Therefore, based on the three core research directions of "morphology", "Mind Model" and "Mind AI", we are pursuing the eternal path towards AGI. <br>
 ________________________________________
-I. Morphology (A Completely New Discipline) <br>
+I. Typeology  (A Completely New Discipline) <br>
-Morphology is a brand-new discipline proposed by LonGeat. <br>
+Typeology  is a brand-new discipline proposed by LonGeat. <br>
 The research focuses on how the human brain perceives, understands, reasons and creates knowledge through "forms". <br>
 The brain's thinking is composed of form and number. <br>
 After long-term research and development, numbers have evolved into mathematics. <br>